 Many aspiring TESOL teachers opt for an online TESOL course because it's more flexible, affordable, and gives you the same training as a traditional in-person course.
 That doesn't mean a TESOL course can't also be completed on-site.
 In fact, there are hundreds of programs from Europe to Asia that will train you to teach English as a second language, as well.
 After completing your TESOL, check out our online teaching opportunities.

-Depending on your goals, different TESOL courses may be more suitable to help you achieve precisely the kind of career you want teaching English.
+Depending on your goals, different online TESOL courses may be more suitable to help you achieve precisely the kind of career you want teaching English.

 TESOL Course Types

 If you plan to teach English as a second language in the U.S., for example, you probably want to explore university TESOL programs.
 Most public schools and colleges won't accept independent non-degree TESOL certificates as sufficient preparation for a career in TESOL.
 If you want to take your work overseas, you need to ensure that you are meeting the minimum education requirements of the country where you want to work.
 If this is the route you'd like to take, search for online TEFL degrees provided by a university.

 To teach English as a second language as a freelancer or with a private company, the requirements are generally not as strict.
 An independent TESOL certificate course can quickly put you on your way to a career in teaching English as a second language.
 The main difference between a degree course and a certificate course is that the certificate course is specialized and will only focus on teaching English, with creating lesson plans, examining grammar structures, teaching certain populations (adults or young learners), managing a classroom, and more.